This page provides a range of information for the business sector:

 The Business Concierge team at Service NSW provides free, personalised support to small business owners as they start, run and grow their businesses, and as they adapt and recover in times of crisis.

-If you own a small business in the City of Canada Bay area, your local Mobile Business Concierge can help you find the support you need.
-Look out for John Quek from the Service NSW Mobile Business Concierge team, who will hit the road in the City of Canada Bay, offering a range of support in person on all things small business.
+If you own a small business in the City of Canada Bay , your local Mobile Business Concierge can help you find the support you need.
+Call Service NSW on 13 77 88 and request to speak to Graeam Kingham or visit the Service NSW website here to request a call back.

 ACCC guidance for those affected by COVID–19 provides useful information about small business rights and obligations relating to issues such as: